All Episodes

 Overhauling our economy to decarbonize and save the planet is going to be expensive.

-Try not to decarbonizing our economy and allowing sea levels to rise, every coastal city to go underwater, every Midwestern city or large swaths of the middle of the country experiencing drought on a level that we have not seen.
+Try not decarbonizing our economy and allowing sea levels to rise, every coastal city to go underwater, every Midwestern city or large swaths of the middle of the country experiencing drought on a level that we have not seen.

-That's going to be way more expensive.
+That's going to be way more expensive, you think.

 Because what's not realistic is Miami not existing in a few years.

-That's not real that we need to be realistic about the problem.
+So we need to be realistic about the problem.

-And like this is the war, this is our World War II.
+This is our World War II.

-And John Kerry said regarding climate change, policy says no one is being asked to sacrifice.
+And John Kerry said regarding climate change policy says no one is being asked to sacrifice.

-And uh just remind everybody that that will depend on whether or not we have some breakthrough technologies and breakthrough innovations, number one.
+And just remind everybody that that will depend on whether or not we have some breakthrough technologies and breakthrough innovations, number one.

 But even if we get to net zero, we still have to get carbon dioxide out of the atmosphere.